Wenches And Witches

 Behind him, two other men enter; one on the right and the other on the left.

 One wore a white robe, similar to the archbishop’s, with a golden cross on his chest and the King’s flag in his hands.
-This was cardinal Cattanburry, a righteous believer and the extension of the archbishop’s hand.
-He was a loyal friend to Odium who followed his every word as a sign of their friendship and his devotion to the Order.
+This was cardinal Cattanburry, a righteous believer and the archbishop's right hand man.

 Cattanburry’s grey hair indicated that he was a man of fine years.
 His past had made his mind sharper than a razor's edge, however, in his gaze there was something wrong.
 It’s almost as if you could sense a slight deviation, an uncertain horror concealed within his soul, peering back at you through his dim brown irises.